ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 :code:`operators`, again in the `jax.lax`_ directory.
 By referring to the `jax.lax.tan`_ documentation, we can see that it has only one argument.
-In the same manner as our :code:`add` function, we simply link its return to :code:`ivy.tan`, and again the computation then depends on the backend framework.
+In the same manner as our :code:`add` function, we simply link its return to :func:`ivy.tan`, and again the computation then depends on the backend framework.

 **NumPy**